nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

-Let's check back in on the Book class to see how we get the attributes not defined in `initialize`:
+Let's check back in on the Book class to see how we get the attributes seen above that were not defined in `initialize`:

 ```
 class MostReadBooks::Book